MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 Scenario | Tool
 :---|:---
 Your environment has the following products:<br> <br> - Exchange Online email <br> - SharePoint Online sites <br>- OneDrive accounts <br>- Teams chat and channel messages <br>  - Microsoft Defender for Cloud Apps<br>  - Windows 10, Windows 11, and macOS (Catalina 10.15 and higher) devices <br> - On-premises repositories<br>- PowerBI sites | Use Microsoft Purview.  <br><br> <br><br> For more information, see [Learn about DLP](/microsoft-365/compliance/dlp-learn-about-dlp). |
-Your organization uses other apps that are not covered in Microsoft Purview, but can be connected to Microsoft Defender for Cloud Apps such as:<br><br> - Atlassian <br> - Azure  <br> - AWS <br> - Box  <br> - DocuSign <br>- Egnyte  <br> - GitHub  <br> - Google Workspace  <br> - GCP  <br> - NetDocuments  <br> - Office 365  <br> - Okta  <br> - OneLogin  <br> - Salesfoce  <br> - ServiceNow  <br> - Slack  <br> - Smartsheet  <br> - Webex  <br> - Workday  <br> - Zendesk| Use Microsoft Defender for Cloud Apps. <br><br> To use a DLP policy thats scoped to a specific non-Microsoft cloud app, the app must be connected to Defender for Cloud Apps.
+Your organization uses other apps that are not covered in Microsoft Purview, but can be connected to Microsoft Defender for Cloud Apps via API such as:<br><br> - Atlassian <br> - Azure  <br> - AWS <br> - Box  <br> - DocuSign <br>- Egnyte  <br> - GitHub  <br> - Google Workspace  <br> - GCP  <br> - NetDocuments  <br> - Office 365  <br> - Okta  <br> - OneLogin  <br> - Salesfoce  <br> - ServiceNow  <br> - Slack  <br> - Smartsheet  <br> - Webex  <br> - Workday  <br> - Zendesk| Use Microsoft Defender for Cloud Apps. <br><br> To use a DLP policy thats scoped to a specific non-Microsoft cloud app, the app must be connected to Defender for Cloud Apps.
 For more information, see [Connect apps](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps).
-The apps that your organization uses are not yet supported in Microsoft Purview but can be added using app connectors. | Use Microsoft Defender for Cloud Apps. <br><br> For more information, see [Connect apps](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps) and [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).
+The apps that your organization uses are not yet supported in Microsoft Defender for Cloud via API, but can be added using app connectors, and you can use session policies to apply DLP policies in real time. | Use Microsoft Defender for Cloud Apps. <br><br> For more information, see [Connect apps](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps) and [Use data loss prevention policies for non-Microsoft cloud apps](/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps).

 ## Monitor your data

-Now that your policies are in place, you'll want to check Microsoft Defender for Endpoint to monitor the impact of the policies you've put into place and remediate incidents.
-Endpoint detection and response capabilities in Defender for Endpoint provide advanced attack detections that are near real-time and actionable.
+Now that your policies are in place, you'll want to check the Microsoft 365 Defender portal to monitor the impact of the policies you've put into place and remediate incidents.
+Microsoft 365 Defender gives you visibility into DLP alerts and incidents from Microsoft Purview as well as Defender for Cloud apps in a single pane of glass.

  Security analysts can prioritize alerts effectively, gain visibility into the full scope of a breach, and take response actions to remediate threats.

-For more information, see [Endpoint detection and response overview](/microsoft-365/security/defender-endpoint/overview-endpoint-detection-response).
+For more information, see [Microsoft 365 Defender portal](/microsoft-365/security/defender/microsoft-365-defender-portal).